Flyworks-AI/flyworks-mcp/README.md

 ### Features

 - Create lipsynced videos using digital avatar video and audio as inputs
+- Create lipsynced videos by text (with text-to-speech)
+- Create digital human avatars from images or videos
+- Support for both async and sync modes of operation
 - More features coming soon...

 ### Requirements